-As of June 26, 2019 the Connecticut General Assembly considered passing Senate Bill 876 "An Act Authorizing and Adjusting Bonds of the State for Capital Improvements, Transportation and Other Purposes" that which among other things, reallocated the authorized Debt Service Commitment ("DSC") debt funding paid for by the State among the fiscal years 2020 through 2027 contained in the Act but did not change the total DSC amount authorized for UCONN 2000 projects.
-As of December 20, 2019 no actions were taken impacting the UCONN 2000 program.
+During March 2020 Public Act PA 20-1 was approved which reallocated the authorized Debt Service Commitment ("DSC") debt funding paid for by the State among the fiscal years 2020 through 2027 but did not change the total Debt Service Commitment amount authorized for UConn 2000 projects.

-During October 2017, the Connecticut General Assembly passed Public Act No. 17-2 and the Governor signed on October 31, 2017 "An Act Concerning the State Budget for the Biennium Ending June 30, 2019, Making Appropriations Therefor, Authorizing and Adjusting Bonds of the State And Implementing Provisions of the Budget" that which among other things, moved some of the authorized DSC bond funding from fiscal years 2018 through 2023 and added it to 2024, and the newly added fiscal years 2025, 2026 and 2027 (without changing total DSC funding); and changed the name of the UCONN 2000 project "Deferred Maintenance/Code Compliance/Infrastructure Improvements & Renovation Lump Sum" to "Deferred Maintenance/Code Compliance/ADA Compliance/ADA Compliance/Infrastructure Improvements & UCONN 2000 named project formally known as "Deferred Maintenance/Code/ADA Renovation Sum - Health Center" to the new UCONN 2000 project name of "Deferred Maintenance/Code Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities" and UConn Health's UCONN 2000 project formally known as "Deferred Maintenance/Code/ADA Renovation Sum - Health Center" to the new UCONN 2000 project name of "Deferred Maintenance/Code Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities Phase Phase
+During October 2017, the Connecticut General Assembly passed Public Act No. 17-2 and the Governor signed on October 31, 2017 "An Act Concerning the State Budget for the Biennium Ending June 30, 2019, Making Appropriations Therefor, Authorizing and Adjusting Bonds of the State And Implementing Provisions of the Budget" that which among other things, moved some of the authorized DSC bond funding from fiscal years 2018 through 2023 and added it to 2024, and the newly added fiscal years 2025, 2026 and 2027 (without changing total DSC funding); and changed the name of the UCONN 2000 project "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum" to "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum and Utility, Administrative and Support Facilities" and UConn Health's UCONN 2000 named project formally known as "Deferred Maintenance/Code/ADA Renovation Sum - Health Center" to the new UCONN 2000 project name of "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities - Health Center".